we-developers-community/pocket_campus/README.md

 # Pocket Campus

-An application which brings your college to your pocket.
+An application that brings your college to your pocket.
 You can see what's on your canteen's menu and when is the next workshop happening,  simultaneously.

 ## Download